Danny’s DNA Discoveries – boletes of the PNW

 Although they were well studied long ago and we have many species named locally, how to differentiate them is a lost art and we will have to await a more modern study using type sequences and colour photography before I will be able to give you a definitive ID on your Leccinum.
 One character to note is if it stains red before staining bluish-grey, or if it stains directly to bluish-grey (although it has not been proven that can differentiate species).
 Another thing to note is the host tree, which is thought to be very indicative of what species you might have.
 Unfortunately, the ITS region of Leccinum is a little weird, with copies of the same pattern over and over again with slight differences, which makes them hard to align.
 Any tree you make is not going to reflect reality, you pretty much have to look at every sequence by hand to figure out what it is.
 Therefore I do not include a tree for Leccinum in my files.

-Leccinum scabrum - brown cap, under urban birch, this EU species is verified from Monmouth, OR but we should get more collections to see what lookalikes are also here.
+Leccinum scabrum - brown cap, under urban birch, said to have flesh that will not turn blue.
+This EU species is verified from Monmouth, OR but we should get more collections to see what lookalikes are also here.
 ITS DNA can vary by 2% in this EU species.
 Many sequences of L. rotundifoliae, which varies even more in ITS, can have the same ITS DNA as L. scabrum, but that is an alpine species.

 Leccinum rotundifoliae - very similar brown birch species (perhaps paler when young), but in the wild interior alpine instead of the urban lowlands.
 This species was reported from Idaho but we need modern collections to confirm its presence here.
 A recent soil sample from interior BC was this species, so it probably is here.
 Its ITS DNA is very much like that of L. scabrum, so you may not be able to tell these two definitely distinct species apart by only sequencing ITS, except it varies even more than L. scabrum.

 Leccinum schistophilum - one interesting surprise was finding out that a sequence of a brown urban birch collection from Vancouver turned out to be this lookalike instead of L. scabrum.
-We don't have enough local urban birch collections to know what all species we have nor how common each one is.
+It is said to have flesh that turns blue.
+We don't have enough local urban birch collections to know what all species we have nor how common each one is, or how the blue staining actually works.

 Leccinum cf idahoense - brown cap, in the wild.
 Found in Bellingham with alder (and some conifers) and in the southern interior of BC on birch root tips.
 L. idahoense is said to be a conifer species from the interior that slowly greys, so this may not be that.
 If so, we don't know what L. idahoense really is, nor do we know what this species that we've been finding is.